 Element of the Environment Alternative 1 (No Action) Alternative 2 Alternative 3 Preferred Alternative and design guidelines applied within downtown.
 Greater potential for obstruction of shoreline views because more shoreline would be included in the UGA, including at Chico Bay.
-Mitigation measures ures such as existing or proposed policies, al Mitigation Measures are proposed: and in addition to Applicable Regula ations and Commitments such as ensure compatibility with existing nat address site design and landscaping co development, create an inviting pedestrian o character currently apparent throughout the environment in dense centers and g gulations for commercial development and ied age and native vegetation to reduce the veloped or enhanced to ensure that new Lighting codes could be enhanced or developed to reduce offsite impacts of light and glare from commercial development.
-Significant unavoidable adverse impacts extent to which the visual character of nt will increase between the current year and of Kitsap County is affected is subjective and design features that are incorporated into the seatures of the local setting. d will depend on the values and pre ferences of those viewing the change;
+Mitigation measures tions and Commitments such as ensure compatibility with existing of nat address site design and landscaping co development, create an inviting pedestrian haracter currently apparent throughout the environment in dense centers and g gulations for commercial development and led age and native vegetation to reduce th veloped or enhanced to ensure that new Lighting codes could be enhanced or developed to reduce offsite impacts of light and glare from commercial deve elopment.
+Significant unavoidable adverse impacts The amount and level of development will increase between the current year and 2025, irrevocably committing land to allowed uses and activities.
+The extent to which the visual character of Kitsap County is affected is subjective and will depend on the values and preferences of those viewing the change; the quality of architectural and urban design features that are incorporated into the development; and how well the image presented by the overall scale and form of development incorporates features of the local setting.